 There are many types of sponges on the market today, many of which are suitable for use in creating pottery and studio ceramics.
-Broadly speaking, there are two main factions: synthetic sponges and natural sponges.
+There are two main factions: synthetic sponges and natural sponges.
 In the past, many potters made a point of only using natural sponges.
-Recently, however, new synthetic sponges have become available which are just as useful and durable.
+Recently, however, new synthetic sponges have become available, which are just as useful and durable.

 01 of 06

-Cellulose sponges are a man-made sponge which are tough and durable, and hold a large amount of water.
+Cellulose sponges are a human-made sponge which are tough, durable, and hold a large amount of water.
 Your basic kitchen sponge is a cellulose sponge.
-These sponges are not good for working with clay, as they tend to disintegrate into the clay and glazes, and wear out quickly when used to clean bisqueware.
+These sponges are not suitable for working with clay, as they tend to disintegrate into the clay.
+They're known to glaze and wear out quickly when used to clean bisque ware.
 They are good all-around clean-up sponges, however.

 02 of 06